sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

         // Return status 401 UNAUTHORIZED if authentication fails. if (actor is null) return CommandResult.Unauthorized();

-        // Return 403 FORBIDDEN if user doesn't have access to this command. if (!IsAuthorized(actor)) return CommandResult.Forbidden();
+        // Return 403 FORBIDDEN if the (authenticated) user doesn't have access to run this command.
+        // You might use context.HttpContext.User.IsInRole() to determine access.
+        // Or you might make authorisation a part of your domain model. if (!IsAuthorized(actor)) return CommandResult.Forbidden();

         // See http://httpstatuses.com/ for details about response status codes.

-        // The path of the request contains the id when modifying an existing entity. var id = new EntityId(context.GetRouteParameter("entityid"));
+        // The path of the request will contain the id when modifying an existing entity. var id = new EntityId(context.GetRouteParameter("entityid"));
         // Retrieve the referenced entity from the EntityStore. var counter = await context.EntityStore.ReconstituteAsync<Counter>(id, Counter.EntityType);